admin-shell-io/id/aas/3/1/README.md

 # AAS (Asset Administration Shell)

-This is the sub-namespace reserved for the Asset Administration Shell Metamodel version 3.1 (IDTA-01001-3-1).
+This is the sub-namespace reserved for the [Asset Administration Shell Metamodel version 3.1 (IDTA-01001-3-1)](https://industrialdigitaltwin.io/aas-specifications/IDTA-01001/v3.1/index.html).

 ## Introduction

 The Metamodel itself is defined in the 'IDTA-01001-3-1 Specification of the Asset Administration Shell - Part 1: Metamodel'.
 Only classes, attributes and named entities used in this model are allowed in this sub-namespace.
 The Metamodel is the core resource for the structure of the Asset Administration Shell and provides the frame for all further specifications.
-The following entities are defined in the Metamodel but also serve as an example how to use the 'Asset Administration Shell Identifiers' in general.
+The following entities are defined in the Metamodel.
+They are ordered alphabetically.

+Note: In the specification singular is used for attributes even if the cardinality is "0..* or "1..*" etc. In former versions of the specification Plural was used.
+In this set of identifiers both are included: Singular and Plural.

 ## Status: Accepted

 The sub-namespace AAS have been accepted by the Coordination Board.
-The identifiers are derived following the grammar as defined in IDTA-01001-3-1.
+The identifiers are derived following the [grammar](https://industrialdigitaltwin.io/aas-specifications/IDTA-01001/v3.1/annex/grammar-semantic-ids-metamodel.html) as defined in IDTA-01001-3-1.
 The grammar has been accepted by the Coordination Board

 <!--- Enum AasContainerSubmodelElements --->